yashparihar/yashparihar.github.io/projects/README.md

-This list my projects done during College time to internship
+This list my projects done during College time and internship